What Does a Therapist Actually Do?

 • Manage overwhelming anxiety or panic

-• Heal from trauma, including PTSD or childhood wounds
+• Heal from PTSD or childhood trauma

-• Improve self-esteem and self-awareness
+• Improve self-esteem and identity clarity

 Choosing the Right Therapist for You